 Oceanographer and President International Maritime Incorporated

-In addition to his undersea work, he has been involved with polar operations since 1955.
-He has made over 25 expeditions to the Arctic, including 3 to the North Pole and 27 to the Antarctic including a 74-day circumnavigation of the continent.
+In addition to his undersea work, he had been involved with polar operations since 1955.
+He had made over 25 expeditions to the Arctic, including 3 to the North Pole and 27 to the Antarctic including a 74-day circumnavigation of the continent.
 His contributions to the US Antarctic Program were recognized in 1974 when a geographic feature, the “Walsh Spur”, was named after him.

-Don Walsh is president of Oregon based International Maritime Incorporated, a consulting practice that he founded in 1976.
+Don Walsh was president of Oregon based International Maritime Incorporated, a consulting practice that he founded in 1976.
+He passed away at home on November 12, 2023, shortly after his 92nd birthday.